 The above image dictates the removal of single quotes from a string ‘Hello, Softeko!’ using the ‘sed’ command.

-Method 3: Using “tr” Command to Strip Quotes in Bash
+3. Using “tr command” to Strip Quotes in Bash

 The ‘tr’ command represents the character set translation or deletion from a string in Bash.
 Sometimes, you can use the command to replace and remove specific characters in a text stream.
 However, to remove the single and double quotes from a string, you need to use the syntax ‘tr -d [characters_set] [replacement]’ where the option ‘-d’ stands for ‘delete’.
-Below is a simple illustration of this implementation:
+Below is a simple illustration of different relevant to this:

 When you specify double quotes as the set of characters that need to be removed, the ‘tr’ command replaces all occurrences of double quotes with an empty string.
 Here’s an example: